NicoJacGo/Texas-Vaccine-Data/README.md

 This datasets primary purpose is to be used in tracking, visualizing, and projecting Texas' progress in distributing vaccines within counties.
 The below descriptions are to be used *only* on *aggregate.csv*.

-spend_all: Seasonally adjusted credit/debit card spending relative to January 4-31 2020 in all merchant category codes (MCC), 7 day moving average.
+`spend_all`: Seasonally adjusted credit/debit card spending relative to January 4-31 2020 in all merchant category codes (MCC), 7 day moving average.

 ## Intended Uses